cloudscale-ch/csi-cloudscale/README.md

 ## Releases

 The cloudscale.ch CSI plugin follows [semantic versioning](https://semver.org/).
-The current version is: **`v0.2.0`**.
-This means that the project is still under active development and may not be production ready.
+The current version is: **`v0.3.0`**.
+The project is still under active development and may not be production ready.

 * Bug fixes will be released as a `PATCH` update.
 * New features (such as CSI spec bumps) will be released as a `MINOR` update.
 * Significant breaking changes makes a `MAJOR` update.

 ## Installing to Kubernetes

 **Requirements:**

-* Kubernetes v1.10.5 minimum
+* Kubernetes v1.13.0 minimum
 * `--allow-privileged` flag must be set to true for both the API server and the kubelet
 * (if you use Docker) the Docker daemon of the cluster nodes must allow shared mounts